-The SAC appoints a Technical Lead by simple majority vote.
+The Core Developers appoint a Technical Lead by simple majority vote, which is elected by the Core Developers.
 A Technical Lead serves a term of 24 months, and can stand for re-election.
 The Technical Lead is an ex officio voting member of the SAC.